PANDAS: Mechanism

 The mechanism is hypothesized to be similar to that of rheumatic fever, an autoimmune disorder triggered by streptococcal infections, where antibodies attack the brain and cause neuropsychiatric conditions.
 The molecular mimicry hypothesis is a proposed mechanism for PANDAS: this hypothesis is that antigens on the cell wall of the streptococcal bacteria are similar in some way to the proteins of the heart valve, joints, or brain.
 Because the antibodies set off an immune reaction which damages those tissues, the child with rheumatic fever can develop Sydenham's.
 In a typical bacterial infection, the body produces antibodies against the invading bacteria, and the antibodies help eliminate the bacteria from the body.
 In some rheumatic fever patients, autoantibodies may attack heart tissue, leading to carditis, or cross-react with joints, leading to arthritis.
 In PANDAS, it is believed that tics and OCD are produced in a similar manner.
 One part of the brain that may be affected in PANDAS is the basal ganglia, which is believed to be responsible for movement and behavior.
 It is thought that similar to Sydenham's, the antibodies cross-react with neuronal brain tissue in the basal ganglia to cause the tics and OCD that characterize PANDAS.

-Whether the group of patients diagnosed with PANDAS have developed tics and OCD through a different mechanism (pathophysiology) than seen in other people diagnosed with TS is unclear.
-Studies of this hypothesis are inconsistent: the strongest supportive evidence comes from a controlled study of 144 children (Mell et al., 2005), but prospective longitudinal studies have not produced conclusive results, and other studies do not support the hypothesis.
+It is unclear if the group of patients diagnosed with PANDAS developed tics and OCD through a different mechanism than seen in other people diagnosed with TS.
+Studies are inconsistent: the strongest supportive evidence comes from a controlled study of 144 children (Mell et al., 2005), but prospective longitudinal studies have not produced conclusive results, and other studies do not support the hypothesis.